 - Newly covered or excluded services.

-- Use Decision Support Tools: Many enrollment platforms offer cost calculators or recommended plan selectors based on the data you input.
+- Use decision support tools: Many enrollment platforms offer cost calculators or recommended plan selectors.
 Use them as a starting point.

-- Attend Enrollment Webinars and Office Hours: These sessions are your chance to hear answers to questions you may not have thought to ask.
+- Attend enrollment webinars and office hours: These sessions let you hear answers to questions you may not have thought to ask.

-- "Can you confirm if [Specific Hospital/Doctor] is still in-network for the PPO plan next year?"
+- "Can you confirm that [Hospital/Doctor] is still in-network for the PPO plan next year?"

 - "What is the process and documentation needed for prior authorization for [specific medication or procedure]?"